mberlanda/market_place_api/README.md

 # Market Place API

-This application is created following the instructions of [Api On Rails](http://apionrails.icalialabs.com/book/frontmatter).
+This application is created following the instructions of [Api On Rails](http://apionrails.icalialabs.com/book/frontmatter) by Abraham Kuri Vargas.

 ### ch01 Introduction